Hot take. Hacksaw Ridge > Saving Private Ryan.

 Hook and Reel 10/10 (Garfield’s character intrigues you from the very beginning and makes him someone you will root for until the very end)

-Universal Relevance 10/10 (a story that I never knew about…how did I not know about this story?)
+Universal Relevance 10/10 (a story that I knew nothing about)

 96%